CavalettoCake/CavalettoCake.github.io/_posts/2023-11-30-Portfolio-Analysis.md

         html_text() %>%
         as.numeric()

-#Earnings yield is the inveser of the P/E ratio.
-As such we can simply calculate it here.
+#Earnings yield is the inverse of the P/E ratio.
+We can calculate this here.
       earnings_yield <- round(1 / pe_ratio, 4)